mattyoung101/dotfiles/README.md

 There is a GitHub Action in my [nvim-setup](https://github.com/mattyoung101/nvim-setup) repo that will automatically update the `nvim` submodule whenever I push to it.

-Bump submodules with `git submodule update --init --recursive` (although this should be handled by the GH action automatically).
+Bump submodules with `just update`.

 FIXME: we may not need this action actually, we could make a post commit hook to update the submodules? or a FIXME just action?